glors8/glors8/README.md

 <h1 align="center">Hi, I'm Gloria Dávalos 👋</h1>

 ---
-<p align="center"> I'm currently transitioning into the data analyst world.
+<p align="center"> I'm currently transitioning into the data analysis world.
 I count with a long experience in customer service, sales and operational processes.
-Currently I'm using tools such as Python, SQL and Tableu to transform data into meaningful strategies that add a real value to a business.</p>
+Currently I'm using tools such as Python, SQL and Tableu to transform large amounts of data into meaningful strategies that add a real value to a business.</p>

 ---
 <b>About me</b>